Bluehost vs. Heroku

 A single hour of downtime is likely to cost businesses an average of $100,000.
 And this is just labor and revenue.
 There’s no telling what impact the lack of availability will have on your brand’s trustworthiness or overall image.
 The only way to avoid such losses is to work with reliable hosting providers.

 Although Bluehost has no uptime SLA, third-party data indicates that the company provides a minimum of 99.9% service availability over extended periods of time.
+Our own data backs this claim as we never saw Bluehost’s uptime dip under 99.9% while testing its services over long periods of time.
 This is pretty much the industry standard for companies like Bluehost.